camposfa/academic-website/content/authors/jenna_owens/_index.md

 ---
 # Display name
-name: Kaylie McNeil
+name: Jenna Owens
+weight: 20

 # Username (this should match the folder name)
 authors:
-- kaylie
+- jenna_owens

 # Is this the primary user of the site?
 superuser: false